hxrxchang/git-remote-opener/README.md

 # git-remote-opener

-git-remote-opener is a command line tool to open a GitHub repository page.
+git-remote-opener is a command line tool to open a web page of a remote repository.

+The following git hosting services are operation checked.

+- GitHub
+- GitLab
+- Bitbucket

 ## Installation